Deadline: 14 June 2018

 - are nationals/permanent residents of (and are managing/working for organizations in) the 28 EU Member States (a maximum of ten EU participants in total will be selected, each one from a different EU country).

 - work for a cultural civil society organization (NGO), a cultural enterprise (social or for profitmaking) or a public cultural institution (such as museums, libraries, or music venues that operate on local, regional and national levels);

 - have relevant working experience in the field of at least 3 to 5 years;

 - have (some) previous experience in international networking and cultural exchange;

 - are working in a field or position that allows them to act as local/national multipliers of new leadership knowledge and global cultural networking;

-- hold a relevant (leading) position in their organisation.
+- hold a relevant (leading) management position in their organization.

 - are strongly interested in international cultural collaboration and wish to further develop professionally in a global working context;